Aarush2099/Better-World/README.md

 We developed **Better World** using Flutter, emphasizing interactive and educational game elements with Canvas Widget and Lottie Animations.
 Gemini AI played a pivotal role in enhancing user interaction, linking in-game actions with real-world contexts.

 ## Multiple Platform Support
 **Better World** can run on mobile, desktop, and web.
-We hope everybody can play on which platform they like.
+We hope everybody can play on whichever platform they like.
 Also, shows how powerful Flutter is.
 - iOS - TestFlight to play (store version is in review) [link](https://appstoreconnect.apple.com/apps/6478499075/testflight/ios/6e8c08e4-7b3d-414d-91cc-d9a6fc6c4291)
 - Android - APK link to play (store version in review) [link](https://drive.google.com/file/d/1W1urHskSz4CExiHfgyALQQ3dmRsxQwOD/view)
 - Web - link to play [link](https://envawareness-game.firebaseapp.com/)